 died May 19 1875 aged 79 years

 died July 27 1854 aged 34 years

 Also Ann the beloved wife of the above James Careless

 who departed this life April 29 1879 in the 85th year of her life

 Dearly beloved of all her family

-Charles Henry and Louisa were children of James and Ann.
+Relationships: Charles Henry and Louisa were children of James and Ann.

 Three other monuments exist in Mill Road Cemetery with the surname Careless: (Selina Naomi Bennett, Arthur Charles, Charles, Herbert James, and Mary Careless, Elizabeth Haynes), (Esther Ann and Samuel Charles Careless) and (Edith Maud, Thomas and Vera May Careless).

 James was born c.1795 in Little Shelford, a village 6 miles south of Cambridge, and baptised there on 14 February, son of John Careless, labourer, and his wife Hannah.
 He had at least twelve siblings: Elizabeth (c.1789‒), William (c.1791‒), Daniel (c.1792‒), Susanna (c.1793‒), Mary (c.1797‒), Jane (c.1799‒), John (1802‒), Esther (c.1804‒), Frances (c.1806‒), Sophia (c.1808‒), Thomas (c.1812‒) and Richard (c.1814‒).